oev-berlin/api-portal/README.md

 ### Application scripts

-- `yarn build` : Build the application
+- `yarn build`: Build the application
-- `yarn start` : Start the application
+- `yarn start`: Start the application
 - `docker-compose up`: Frontend will be build into a new image, backend will be pulled from registry, the command will start backend and frontend together

 ### Testing scripts

-- `yarn test` : Run all unit tests - headless
+- `yarn test`: Run all unit tests - headless
-- `yarn run test-e2e` : Run all E2E tests - headless
+- `yarn run test-e2e`: Run all E2E tests - headless
-- `yarn run cucumber-js path/to/feature.feature` : Run specific E2E test - headless
+- `yarn run cucumber-js path/to/feature.feature`: Run specific E2E test - headless
-- `yarn run debug path/to/feature.feature` : Run specific E2E test in debug mode - headful
+- `yarn run debug path/to/feature.feature`: Run specific E2E test in debug mode - headful
+- `npm run storybook`: Runs storybook with HMR.
+Open [http://localhost:6006](http://localhost:6006) to view it in your browser.
+- `npm run build-storybook`: Builds storybook for production to the `storybook-static` folder.

 For testing in a specific engin (firefox, chromium, webkit(safari) ) add an BROWSER environment variable with the engine you would like to test with.